All Episodes

 They don't think either of those two people are serious or even going to be around.

-So Carol Costello and Dyke have this little discussion about the Trumpster's impact, if any.
+So Carol Costello and Dyke have this little discussion about the Trumpsters' impact, if any.

 Not just on bluster.

-Bevan does have some good ideas, but the fact remains that he contradicted himself frequently on the campaign trail.
+Bevin does have some good ideas, but the fact remains that he contradicted himself frequently on the campaign trail, and he did resemble Donald Trump in a lot of ways during the campaign.

-Bevan never closely uh embraced the establishment.
+Bevin never closely embraced the establishment.

 They think Trump is just bluster.